 Dresden

 If you want to find a place where English is widely spoken, Dresden is the town for you.
 Furthermore, the city has four distinct seasons, which is a great advantage as you can enjoy sunny summers and winter wonderlands.
-This city is affordable and attractive to students with its high quality of education.
+This city is affordable and attractive to students because of its high quality of education.

 Bremen